imperva/terraform-provider-dsfhub/website/docs/r/log_aggregator.html.markdown

 - `aws_proxy_config` (Block Set) AWS specific proxy configuration (see [below for nested schema](#nestedblock--aws_proxy_config))
 - `credentials_endpoint` (String) A specific sts endpoint to use
 - `criticality` (Number) The asset's importance to the business.
 These values are measured on a scale from "Most critical" (1) to "Least critical" (4).
 Allowed values: 1, 2, 3, 4
+- `endpoint` (String) Logstore's endpoint
 - `jsonar_uid` (String) Unique identifier (UID) attached to the Sonar machine controlling the asset
 - `location` (String) Current human-readable description of the physical location of the asset, or region.
+- `logstore` (String) Unit that is used to collect, store and query logs
 - `managed_by` (String) Email of the person who maintains the asset; can be different from the owner specified in the owned_by field.
 Defaults to admin_email.
 - `owned_by` (String) Email of Owner / person responsible for the asset; can be different from the person in the managed_by field.
 Defaults to admin_email.
+- `parent_asset_id` (String) The name of an asset that this asset is part of (/related to).
+E.g. an AWS resource will generally have an AWS account asset as its parent.
+Also used to connect some log aggregating asset with the sources of their logs.
+E.g. An AWS LOG GROUP asset can have an AWS RDS as its parent, indicating that that is the log group for that RDS.
+- `project` (String) Project separates different resources of multiple users and control access to specific resources
 - `proxy` (String) Proxy to use for AWS calls if aws_proxy_config is populated the proxy field will get populated from the http value there
 - `region` (String) For cloud systems with regions, the default region or region used with this asset
 - `server_host_name` (String) Hostname (or IP if name is unknown)
+- `server_ip` (String) IP address of the service where this asset is located.
+If no IP is available populate this field with other information that would identify the system e.g. hostname or AWS ARN, etc.
 - `server_port` (String) Port used by the source server
 - `service_endpoints` (Block Set) Specify particular endpoints for a given service in the form of <service name>: "endpoint" (see [below for nested schema](#nestedblock--service_endpoints))
 - `used_for` (String) Designates how this asset is used / the environment that the asset is supporting.